YouvenZ/MARIO-Challenge-MICCAI-2024/README.md

 ### How to have acces to the data ?

 First fill the following [form](https://github.com/YouvenZ/MARIO-Challenge-MICCAI-2024/blob/main/MARIO%202024%20Data%20Challenge%20Participation%20Form.pdf), fill the form and send it to rachid.zeghlache@univ-brest.fr.
-Once completed and signed, we will verify the document and within the next 48 working days you will receive the a link to download the dataset.
+Once completed and signed, we will verify the document and within the next 48 working hours you will receive the a link to download the dataset.

 Our challenge use the two stack (.csv submission and algorithm submission)